cdl-geneseo/geneseo-dictionary/W/Workout_Center_The.md

 # Workout Center, The

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Workout Center, The

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) Campus gym (WOC is the acronym for the Workout Center) located in the Merritt Athletic Building.